fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - The type of argument1 of 'has set of poles' is 'Übertragungsfunktion'
 - The result type of 'has set of poles' is 'set of poles'

-- There is a relation: 'is subset of'
-- The type of argument1 of 'is subset of' is 'set'
-- The result type of 'is subset of' is 'set'

 - There is a class: 'open left half plane'
 - 'open left half plane' is a subclass of 'set'

 - // snippet(105)
-- There is an if-then statement:
+- There is an if-then-statement:
     - full source code: 'Zeigt die Sprungantwort abklingend-schwingendes Verhalten mit einem stationären Endwert, so gilt für die Pole der Übertragungsfunktion des Übertragungsgliedes folgendes: Es gibt mindestens zwei Pole, alle haben einen negativen Realteil und mindestens ein Polpaar ist konjugiert komplex'
     - formalized setting:
         - 'system1' is an instance of 'lineares Übertragungsglied'